Flowminder/FlowKit/docs/source/administrator/management/etl/etl.md

 ## Customising ETL pipelines

+In addition to the [`create_dag`](../../../../flowetl/flowetl/util/#create_dag) function, FlowETL allows you to compose DAGs in exactly the same way as you would with AirFlow.
+You can mix and match FlowETL operators with AirFlow's built in ones, or extend FlowETL to add your own.
+Because the `create_dag` functions returns a DAG, you can also use the returned DAG as a basis for a pipeline and extend it further in the same DAG file.

 ### Adding new QA checks

 Adding additional QA checks is as simple as writing an SQL select statement.
 To add your own custom checks, create a `qa_checks` subfolder in the directory where you are keeping your dags.
 You can then create your check as a `<check name.sql>` file, and it will automatically get picked up for the next run of the dag.